aws-controllers-k8s/community/docs/content/docs/user-docs/field-export.md

 bridge the gap between managing the control plane of your ACK resources and using the properties of those in your application.

-The `FieldExport` resource configures any of the ACK controllers to bind and export any spec or status field from an ACK resource into a Kubernetes config map or secret.
-These fields are automatically updated as the field value changes over time.
-You are then able to mount the config map or secret onto your Kubernetes pods as environment variables to ingest those values.
+The `FieldExport` resource configures an ACK controllers to bind and export any spec or status field from an ACK resource into a Kubernetes config map or secret.
+These fields are automatically updated when any field value changes You are then able to mount the `ConfigMap` or `Secret` onto your Kubernetes Pods as environment variables that can ingest those values.

 `FieldExport` is included by default in every ACK controller installation and can be used to reference any field within the `Spec` or `Status` of any ACK